tom22k/discord-css/Snippets/README.md

 ## [SimpleDarkUsernamesFix](https://github.com/tom22k/discord-css/blob/main/Snippets/SimpleDarkUsernamesFix.css)
 Makes very dark usernames the normal text colour.
-This is applied to usernames everywhere, as well as mentions if using the "" plugin.
+This is applied to usernames everywhere, as well as mentions if using the "RoleColorEverywhere" plugin.

 <details> <summary>Screenshots</summary>